23andMe Holding Co (ME) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for ME stocks, with Berenberg repeating the rating for ME by listing it as a “Buy.”
 The predicted price for ME in the upcoming period, according to Berenberg is $7 based on the research report published on November 29, 2022 of the previous year 2022.

-Volatility was left at 9.28%, however, over the last 30 days, the volatility rate increased by 8.11%, as shares sank -8.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.79% upper at present.
+Volatility was left at 9.07%, however, over the last 30 days, the volatility rate increased by 8.50%, as shares sank -31.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -26.48% lower at present.

 Insider Trading